Panni Kutty: Music

-Release
+Release and reception

-After many delays the film was released in theatres on 8 July 2022.

-The film digital rights acquired by Sun NXT and started streaming from 12 August 2022.

-Reception

-M Suganth critic of The Times of India gave 3 stars out of 5 and stated that ": A gentle rural comedy that is likeable, but not compelling enough".
-Avinash Ramachandran critic from The New Indian Express rote that "Panni Kutty might seem like dark territory, but Anucharan’s sophomore effort is anything but." and gave 3 rating.
+Panni Kutty was released in theatres on 8 July 2022.
+M Suganth of The Times of India gave 3 stars out of 5 and stated, "A gentle rural comedy that is likeable, but not compelling enough".
+Avinash Ramachandran from The New Indian Express wrote that "Panni Kutty might seem like dark territory, but Anucharan’s sophomore effort is anything but." and gave a 3 star rating.
+S Srivatsan of The Hindu wrote "This Anucharan directorial starring Yogi Babu needed better writing, a bigger budget and a better set of actors."
+The film was also reviewed by Hindu Tamil Thisai and Dina Thanthi.